lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab7.md

 ### Hints
 * Follow the implementations of print, insert at front, delete, and delete all for linked lists from class.
+* If you aren't sure how to implement one of the functions, draw a picture of what it needs to do before writing code.
 * You can check for memory leaks using `valgrind`.
 For example, run
 ```
 valgrind --leak-check=full \